-"I personally want to go into a health-based career, so in-class support is helpful as it allows me to work with children and young people," Wath Academy former student, Laura Rodgers comments.
+"I personally want to go into a health-based career, so in-class support is helpful as it allows me to work with children and young people," Year 12 student Laura Rodgers comments.
 "It is really beneficial for both you and the younger students, which makes it a wonderful experience.